-The Best Word Games Apps on iOS and Android25 Sep 2018 4
+The Best Word Games Apps on iOS and Android18 Jan 2019 4

-Like puzzle games, word games are synonymous with 'gaming on the go.'
+Like puzzle games, word apps are synonymous with 'gaming on the go.'
 They are often designed with a life on the move in mind.
 Any given round of word finding, or letter stacking can last just long enough to span the wait for a morning coffee.
 This sort of quick convenience has led to a devaluation of word games.
 We don’t respect them like we should.
 We are wrong.

 Want to check out some non-word puzzle games?
 We've got you covered!